 I offer home or yard visits Islandwide as I feel this enables animals to feel secure and settled in their own home, while giving me the chance to help owners assess their animal's environment for the benefit of exercises that can utilise the space the owners have, as well as being able to assess the home environment and look at how this can be adapted for the changing mobility of the animals.

-My particular speciality is arthritis management.
-There are many factor to consider once an animal has had the diagnosis of arthritis, so my aim is to work closely with owners to mange this condition and minimise the painful effects, as well as potentially reducing the need for pain medication.
+My particular speciality is arthritis management and chronic conditions that affect mobility.
+There are many factor to consider once an animal has had the diagnosis of arthritis, so my aim is to work closely with owners to manage this condition and minimise the painful effects, as well as potentially reducing the need for pain medication.
 Ongoing support and advice is always available, including specific exercise plans that are achievable for you and your animals, and can be incorporated into their daily walks.

 I undertake regular continuing professional development to ensure my practice is up-to-date, often exceeding the 25 hours per year minimum requirement.
 This also gives me the opportunity to meet and learn from other therapists, sharing our knowledge and skills with each other, to continually build up a wealth of knowledge.

 Call or message now for any further information, or how we can work together to help your animals stay comfortable, pain free and mobile.